walnutown/CodingInTheDeep/KnowledgeBase/myNotes.md

 #### 4. find a specific path/node in the tree
+* Notice two kinds of path sum:
+  * the numebr of nodes on the path
+  * the sum of valus of eahc node on the path

 * Root to leaf path
   * SumRootToLeafNumbers (Leetcode)
 * Path between two nodes